-Installation of a Child Restraint System on the test bench.
+Installation of a Integral Universal ISOFIX Enhanced Child Restraint System (i-Size), or Integral Specific vehicle ISOFIX Enhanced Child Restraint Systems on the test bench.

-The unoccupied ISOFIX Child Restraint System shall be attached to the ISOFIX anchorage system.
+The unoccupied ISOFIX Enhanced Child Restraint System shall be attached to the ISOFIX anchorage system.

-Securing the ISOFIX attachments to the ISOFIX lower anchorages shall be permitted to draw the unoccupied child restraint system towards those anchorages.
+Securing the ISOFIX attachments to the ISOFIX lower anchorages shall be permitted to draw the unoccupied enhanced child restraint system towards those anchorages.

 An additional force of 135 +/-15N shall be applied in a plane parallel to the surface of the test seat cushion.
-The force shall be applied along the centre line of the Child Restraint System and at a height no more than 100 mm above the cushion.
+The force shall be applied along the centre line of the Enhanced Child Restraint System and at a height no more than 100 mm above the cushion.

 If present, the top tether shall be adjusted to achieve a tension load of 50+/- 5N.
-Alternatively, and if present, the support-leg shall be adjusted according to the child restraint system manufacturer's instructions.
+Alternatively, and if present, the support-leg shall be adjusted according to the enhanced child restraint system manufacturer's instructions.

-The Child Restraint System centre line shall be aligned with the centre line of the test bench.
+The Enhanced Child Restraint System centre line shall be aligned with the centre line of the test bench.